-2026 GS Pay Scale and Locality Tables
+2026 GS Pay Scale: Complete Pay Tables

 For 2026, federal employees under the General Schedule receive a 1% across-the-board base pay increase.
 Locality pay rates remain frozen at 2025 levels.
 This was established through an executive order alternative pay plan.